fermenreq/Django-Football-News/README.md

 # Django-Football-News

-This academic project shows a simply web application.
+This is an academic project which shows a simply web application about football news

 The following requirements are mandatory to run this project:
 Python 2.7.12